trainshare/trainshare-api/README.md

     $ brew install neo4j
     $ brew install mysql

-Import the [database dump](http://philippkueng.ch/files/trainsharing_routes.sql) used to make the matches into your MySQL Database.

 Now, if you haven't installed Node.js yet go ahead and follow the steps below.